 chei che a vivin sot de tende

 (that is, those who live in tents)

-The Friulian verb tignî means to keep, to hold.
-La mandrie translates as herd, livestock.
+The Friulian verb tignî means to keep, to hold; as for la mandrie, this is the Friulian for herd.

 chei che a tegnin mandrie